 - Perform Regular Scans.
 Proper scanning, both from the inside and outside of the protected network, not only identifies potential vulnerabilities using known common vectors (XSS, SQLi) but also can highlight missing security patches on software and hardware.

 - Control User Access.
-Understand and document who has access to data and what degree.
+Understand and document who has access to data and to what degree.
 For example, if a user has access to encrypted data, do they also possess the keys necessary to decrypt it?
 Users should be required to pass through multiple levels of authentication to access sensitive data, and when this happens it should be tracked.

 - Control Data Movement.
 Create policies that prohibit the storing of sensitive data outside of a “production” environment.
 Too many reported data breaches are from a staffer downloading a database backup, or spreadsheet of data onto a removable device (USB, laptop, phone, etc.) and subsequently losing the device.